 cred-q-content framework by digi acai

-This five-pillar framework powers every blog, guide, and landing page we craft at Digi Acai – helping our clients win across all three fronts: humans, crawlers, and LLMs.
+The five-pillar framework lays down the foundation for every guide, blog, and landing page we write at Digi Acai.
+The formula is our secret ingredient that has helped our clients win across all three fronts: crawlers, humans, and LLMs.

 What it means: